A. H. Freeland Barbour: Family

 In 1889 he married Margaret Nelson Brown (1864-1930).
 Their son George Brown Barbour (1890-1977) became a geologist, spending time in America and China, and is known as the discoverer of the Xiaochangliang site.

 Barbour's sister, Margaret Stewart Barbour, married Alexander Russell Simpson.
 Their son was George Freeland Barbour Simpson.
 Alexander Russell Simpson was a near neighbour to Barbour, living at 52 Queen Street.

 Religious affiliations

 Barbour was for 40 years an elder at St George's United Free Church, Edinburgh, ministered by his brother-in-law Dr Alexander Whyte, having joined the church when a student.
-He was president of the Scottish Auxiliary of the China Mission of the English Presbyterian Church, succeeding his father.
+He was president of the Scottish Auxiliary of the China Mission of the Presbyterian Church of England, succeeding his father.